terascope/teraslice/docs/jobs/data-windows.md

 ### DataWindow.make

 A utility for safely creating a `DataWindow`.
 The main different between `new DataWindow` and `DataWindow.make`, that if given a `DataWindow` it will return it and not create a new one.

+If given a `DataWindow` it will return it and ingore the metadata param.
+If given an object, or array of objects, it will return it instead make them into `DataEntity`s

 ```js
 'use strict';